JEPQ Dividend: Yield, Schedule, and What to Expect

 +

 JEPQ tracks Nasdaq-100 (active equity + options overlay) and holds names such as NVDA, AAPL, GOOG, MU, MSFT.
-The fund collects the dividends those companies pay and passes them to you, minus the 0.35% expense ratio.
+The fund collects the income those holdings generate and passes it through to you.
+The 0.35% expense ratio is taken out along the way, so the yield you see is already net of the fee: you do not pay it separately.

 Can I reinvest JEPQ dividends?